socketry/utopia-project/readme.md

   - [Documentation Guides](https://socketry.github.io/utopia-project/guides/documentation-guidelines/index) - This guide explains how to create and maintain documentation for your project using `utopia-project`.

+  - [Mermaid Diagrams](https://socketry.github.io/utopia-project/guides/mermaid-diagrams/index) - This guide explains how to use Mermaid diagrams in your documentation to visualize complex relationships, flows, and architectures.

   - [GitHub Pages Integration](https://socketry.github.io/utopia-project/guides/github-pages-integration/index) - This guide shows you how to use `utopia-project` with GitHub Pages to deploy documentation.

 ## Releases